Datamindin/Datamindin/README.md

 Hello, I’m Hardik as @Datamindin
 Welcome to my GitHub profile!
 I'm a passionate Data Analyst with a strong background in crunching numbers, deriving insights, and telling data-driven stories.
 I'm always on a quest to uncover the hidden treasures within data and transform them into actionable knowledge.

 About Me
 🌐 Constantly exploring the ever-evolving world of data analytics, statistics, and visualization.
 My Work
 I love working on various data projects.
-You will find recent projects on SQL/Python/Machine Learning/Power_Bi in my repository:
+You will find recent projects on SQL, Python, machine learning, and PowerBI in my repository:

 What I Love
 📈 Data Analysis